Canada Moves to Hire 32,000 Workers, Offers to Pay N46,000 Per Hour

 While the roles are not open to applicants living outside Canada, the announcement has attracted interest among Nigerians already in Canada on work permits or permanent residency pathways.

-Why the Census Matters in Canada
+Why the census matters in Canada

-Census figures are used to guide decisions on healthcare funding, education planning, housing development, transportation infrastructure, and other essential public services.
+Figures are used to guide decisions on healthcare funding, education planning, housing development, transportation infrastructure, and other essential public services.

 An accurate count helps governments allocate resources more effectively and shape long-term economic and social policies.

-Available roles and job responsibilities
+Available roles and job responsibilities in Canada

 The recruitment includes both supervisory and non-supervisory roles, with most positions being field-based rather than office-based.